Updated on May 12, 2023

 The Division of Marital Property and Your Home

-The odds are that your home is your most significant marital asset and that your mortgage is your most significant marital debt, which means it has all the makings of becoming one of the most challenging elements of one of the most challenging aspects of your divorce.
+The odds are that your home is your most significant marital asset and your mortgage is your most significant marital debt.
+For this reason, your home has all the makings of becoming one of the most challenging elements of one of the most contentious terms of your divorce.

 Generally, the family home is considered marital property.
 You both live in it, which tends to negate any separate quality that might apply.
 Even if your spouse brought the house into your marriage with him or her and was careful not to use marital funds to maintain it, it would be a challenge to prove its legal qualification as a separate asset.